pebble-dev/rebble-help/_topic/ios-app-unavailable.md

 layout: post
 title: "iOS app removed from App Store"
 prompt: "The Pebble iOS app is not on the App Store"
-keywords: "removed removal appstore apple iphone jailbreak"
+keywords: "removed removal appstore apple iphone jailbreak app ios"
 date:   2021-10-04 12:00:00
 author: "Will0"
 hideFirstStepNumber: true